taghead/AWS-Automated-Deployments/readme.md

 kubectl get services -n $ENV
 kubectl get pods -n $ENV
 ```
-This will also stand up the database.
+So What this does is:
+  - Create a namespace
+  - Deploy a database
+  - Run database migration
+  - Deploy HELM Chart to the Kubernetes cluster
 Here is some screen shots of it in action.

+##### Cleanup for Testing
+`helm uninstall acme -n test`
 `kubectl delete namespace test`
-`helm uninstall acme -n test`
+`cd infra && ENV=test make down`